Horsfield's bronze cuckoo: Taxonomy

-The Horsfield's bronze cuckoo is one of five Australian species in the genus Chrysococcyx (formerly Chalcites) a type of parasitic bird, that parasitises fairy-wrens primarily to raise their young.
+The Horsfield's bronze cuckoo is one of five Australian species in the genus Chalcites (formerly Chrysococcyx) a type of parasitic bird, that parasitizes fairy-wrens primarily to raise their young.

 Diet and behaviour

 The main diet of the Horsfield's bronze cuckoo is insects and they are nomadic, travelling to different regions of Australia to breed and find food.
 Small insects are taken from leaves, branches, caught on the wing and in breeding season, Horsfield's bronze cuckoos feed each other in a courtship ritual.

 The Horsfield's bronze cuckoo is known as a brood parasite, this means that they lay their eggs in a host species nest.
-They mainly parasitise the fairy-wrens in the genus Malurus.
+They mainly parasitize the fairy-wrens in the genus Malurus.
 It has been well documented that the superb fairy-wren (Malurus cyaneus) and the splendid fairy-wren (Malurus splendens) are the two main species to bear host to the Horsfield's bronze cuckoo, although they may also parasitise other small Passeriformes including thornbills, warblers and scrub-wrens that can be utilised as a secondary host in certain locations.

 Although the behavioural attributes of a host species may play a role in parasitism, it is thought that the female selects its host through imprinting, remembering the species that it was raised by and ultimately using that species to raise its brood.